History Files

 AD 1760 - 1791

-By gaining control of New France between 1760 and 1763, Britain secured for itself the vast northern territories which form the eastern half of modern Canada.
-The post of governor was a direct continuation of the former French position, and mainly involved the control of British military forces and the territory's defence.
+The post of governor of Quebec was a direct continuation of the former French position, mainly involving the control of British military forces and the territory's defence.
 However, very shortly after this date the thirteen British colonies to the south-east would be embroiled in the American War of Independence, with the result that Quebec assumed an increasingly important role in British interests in North America.

 1760 - 1763